 Residency for the Purpose of Studying

 Foreign nationals can be issued with a residence permit for the purpose of studying or for applying for a university place.
-A study applicant may stay for a maximum of nine months.
+A study applicant may stay for 3 months, the visa can be extended but this depends on the German authorities.
 Those who obtain university admission can obtain a residence permit for two years, which is normally extended until the end of the study.
-During the period of study, students may work up to 90 days or 180 half-days.
+During the period of study, students may work up to 120 days or 240 half-days.
 It is also possible to carry out part-time work made available to students at the universities.

 On successfully completing the studies, the residence permit can be extended up to 18 months for the purpose of seeking employment.
-In order to receive a residence permit for taking up employment, however, the job must accord with the university qualification and it must be permissible for the job position to be filled by foreign workers.
-(This generally presupposes that the job cannot be carried out by Germans or other foreign nationals given precedence, in particular, EU citizens).
+In order to receive a residence permit for taking up employment, however, the job must accord with the university qualification and it must be permissible for the job position to be filled by foreign workers (this generally presupposes that the job cannot be carried out by Germans or other foreign nationals given precedence, in particular, EU citizens).
+For more information on studying in Germany, click here.

 Residency for the Purpose of Vocational Education and Training

 A residence permit can also be issued for the purpose of vocational education and training.
 This generally requires the approval of the Bundesagentur für Arbeit (Federal Employment Agency) unless determined otherwise by legal ordinance or inter-governmental agreements.
-After finishing the vocational education the permit can be extended up to one year to find a job according to the qualifications.
+After finishing the vocational education the permit can be extended up to 18 months to find a job according to the qualifications.

 Here you can find further information.